-2.9 Technological developments have created new opportunities, but may also have negative consequences.
-New opportunities therefore exist to further develop various IMO initiatives, from safety and security to environmental protection.
+2.10 Technological developments have created new opportunities, but may include adverse impacts.
+New opportunities therefore exist that may encourage development of various IMO initiatives, from safety and security to environmental protection and the facilitation of international maritime traffic.
 Developments in communications and information technology will provide opportunities to develop knowledge management so as to increase transparency and accessibility to information.